 Rooms – Each room has two bunk beds that can accommodate up to 4 people, with a total of 98 beds.
 Rooms are cleaned and maintained by housekeeping.
 Linens can be provided on request.
-Each room has two desks with high speed Internet connection (100 Mbps).
-Shared bathroom and laundry – There are several showers and washrooms on each floor, a coin-operated laundry is located on the ground floor.
+Each room has two desks with high speed Internet connection.
+Shared bathroom and laundry – There are several showers and washrooms on each floor (all individual rooms), a coin-operated laundry is located on the ground floor.
 There is also another coin operated laundry facility in the cafeteria.
 Support for people with reduced mobility – the second (main) floor of Buchanan Lodge has rooms and bathrooms suitable for people who use mobility aids, however, the exterior terrain near the building is challenging.
 Speak to a BMSC staff member for more information.

 Rooms – Each room has two bunk beds that can accommodate up to 4 people, with a total of 32 beds.
 Rooms are cleaned and maintained by housekeeping.
 Linens can be provided on request.
 Shared bathroom and laundry – There is a shared washroom/shower between every two rooms (all showers and toilets are in individual rooms, sink space is shared).
 There is coin operated laundry facility in the cafeteria.
-Common study area – Each dorm has one common studies area with desks, chairs, and appropriate lighting.
+Common area – Kitchen and lounge are available for all seaside residents (separate entrance from bedroom wings)

 Fully equipped cabins:

-Rooms – Each cabin has four or five rooms.
-Each room has bunk bed that can accommodate up to 2 people.
+Rooms – Cabin size varies from two to five rooms.
+Many rooms have a bunk bed that can accommodate up to 2 people.
 Cabins are normally reserved for longer-term stays, throughout which housekeeping cleans the rooms periodically.
 Linens are provided.
-Each room has two desks with appropriate lighting.
 Shared bathroom – There are showers or bathtubs in each cabin.
 There is also a coin operated laundry facility in the cafeteria.
 Common area for socializing and activities – Each cabin has a fully equipped living room and a kitchen with cooking supplies (stoves, refrigerators, cookware, dishes, etc.).